 I guess it was just something to do on Saturdays.
-I had been down to the bowling alley before, and Joe Clark was manager then, and I guess he said to come back and bowl in my league on Saturday morning.
+I had been down to the bowling alley before, and Joe Clark was manother bowlers.

 I don't bowl every day, every tournament, and travel to places all the time because you can't keep the motivation.
 Being motivated and trying hard is quite important.